dmbdesignpdx/grouped-svg-sprite/index.md

 ### Setting Up the Links

-To start, we'll wrap each group in an anchor tag:
+To start, wrap each group in an anchor tag:

 ```xml
 ...